Karthickrajait/Solution-Architect-Level-Hands-On/README.md

 # Solution-Architect- Associate-Level-Hands-On
-Contains All the Hands on Working for Aws Solution Architect Associate Level Exam
+Contains All the Hands on for Aws Solution Architect Associate Level Exam